stevefinch/CS261_Handbook/deque.md

 d = Deque()
-d.append(1)           # put the value 1 at the end of the deque d.appendleft(2)       # put the value 2 at the beginning of the deque d.pop()               # return and remove the value at the end of the deque d.popleft()       # return and remove the value at the beginning of the deque
+d.append(1)           # put the value 1 at the end of the deque d.appendleft(2)       # put the value 2 at the beginning of the deque d.pop()               # remove and return the value at the end of the deque d.popleft()           # remove abd return the value at the beginning of the deque
 ```

 (c) 2018 STEVE FINCH.
 All rights reserved.